Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Methods

-Calculations were performed in the framework of DFT, implemented in the GPAW electronic structure package \cite{Enkovaara2010,HjorthLarsen2017} using the projector-augmented wave method \cite{Blochl1994}, the Perdew-Burke-Ernzerhof exchange correlation functional,\cite{Perdew1996} and a plane wave basis.
-We used a plane-wave cutoff of 650 eV.
-For total energy calculations we used Monkhorst-Pack $k$-point grids with one $k$-point in the directions perpendicular to the DW, except in the smaller supercells of 32 and 48 atoms, where we used 2.
-In the direction parallel to the wall the grid had 25 $k$-points in the 180 DW supercells and 15 in the 90 DW supercells.
-The force convergence threshold was typically 0.5 meV/\AA, and the scf energy threshold was 10$^{-7}$ eV per electron.
-In the case of SnS and SnSe, a tighter relaxation threshold was demanded due to the small energy difference between structures: 0.1 meV/\AA\;for atomic relaxations and 10$^{-9}$ eV per electron for the self-consistency.
-For the linear optical absorption calculations we approximate the electron correlation effects using the Random Phase Approximation (RPA) and a plane wave cutoff of 50 eV.
-The $k$-point grid used for linear absorption calculation was thus significantly denser: for GeSe it was $60\times 60\times 1$ for the monolayer unit cell calculations, and for larger DW supercell the grid was proportionally reduced.
-For SnSe we used a denser grid of $75\times 75\times 1$ for the monolayer unit cell.
-The smearing parameter (line width) for the linear optical calculations was set to 0.09 eV in all cases.
+Calculations were performed in the framework of density functional theory as implemented in the GPAW electronic structure package \cite{Enkovaara2010,HjorthLarsen2017}, which is base on the projector-augmented wave method \cite{Blochl1994}.
+We have used the Perdew-Burke-Ernzerhof exchange correlation functional \cite{Perdew1996} and a plane wave basis with an energy cutoff of 650 eV.
+For total energy calculations we used Monkhorst-Pack $k$-point grids with one $k$-point in the direction perpendicular to the DW, except in the smaller supercells of 32 and 48 atoms, where we used 2.
+In the direction parallel to the DW we sampled 25 $k$-points in the 180$^\circ$ DW supercells and 15 $k$-points in the 90$^\circ$ DW supercells.
+The atomic structures were relaxed until all forces were below 0.5 meV/\AA and the self-consistency was assumed fulfilled when total energies changed less than 10$^{-7}$ eV per electron in subsequent iterations.
+In the case of SnS and SnSe, a tighter relaxation threshold was demanded due to the small energy difference between structures and we used 0.1 meV/\AA\;for atomic relaxations and 10$^{-9}$ eV per electron for the self-consistency.
+For the optical absorption calculations we applied the Random Phase Approximation (RPA) and a plane wave cutoff of 50 eV for the density response function.
+In order to obtain smooth absorption curves we used significantly higher $k$-point densities of $60\times 60\times 1$ - $75\times 75\times 1$ for the pristine systems, and a corresponding $k$-point density in the larger DW supercells.